origam/origam/HOWTOSTART.md

 frontend-html\dist
 ```

+### Run the Server
-Next we have to create **OrigamSettings.config** for the server application.
+After building the client application we can run the server.
+First create **OrigamSettings.config** for the server application.
 Go to Visual Studio set the startup project to **Origam.Server** and switch the solution configuration to **Debug Server**.
 Build the project.
 The debug folder should be created now and you can copy the OrigamSettings.config from the Architect there.